microsoft/vscode-docker/README.md

 ### Docker Compose

 [Docker Compose](https://docs.docker.com/compose/) lets you define and run multi-container applications with Docker.
 Our [Compose Language Service](https://github.com/microsoft/compose-language-service) in the Docker extension gives you IntelliSense and tab completions when authoring `docker-compose.yml` files.
+Press `Ctrl+Space` to see a list of valid Compose directives.

  ![Docker Compose IntelliSense](resources/readme/tab-completions.gif)